 ITV Meridian News visited Claredon House Care Home to speak to our 2023 winners Colin and Avi and their friends.
 They did a wonderful job of explaining just why Poetry Together is so special, and how it can make such a difference to young and old.

-We are thrilled with the response from this year’s Poetry Together.
 It launched with a showcase for Her Majesty The Queen and our partners at Fielding Primary School in Ealing at the end of August.
 This was quickly followed by a launch at The British Library where young and old from across the country experienced inspirational workshops from literary talents: Joseph Coelho, UK Children’s Laureate, Slam Poetry star, Steven Camden, aka Polarbear, and Jodie Russi-Red, Poet, Storyteller and Co-creation Manager at the British Library.

 Since then, we have received over 400 fabulous poetry entries on the theme of ‘happiness’ - we’ve laughed, and we’ve cried!
 Award-winning author Lucy Cuthew helped us with the unenviable task of picking out some extra-special entries to receive prizes.